TriMill/tribot/README.md

  - `DISCORD_BOT_TOKEN`, your bot's token
  - `DISORD_STATE_FILE`, the path to the file containing the bot's JSON data.
 Copy `initial_state.json` and add your user ID into the `admins` array.

+Optionally, set the following variables to enable the `;meme` command (using the ImgFlip API):
+ - `IMGFLIP_USER`, your ImgFlip account's username
+ - `IMGFLIP_PASSWD`, the account password

 The bot includes the `;restart` command to restart it in place.
 To use this, create the folder `secrets` in the bot's root directory.
 Inside it, create the following files:

  - `envars.sh`: a bash script that sets the environment variables